-Habitat leases two spaces for the operation of its "Restore" program to sell used donated building products in a retail environment.
+HFHECT leases two spaces for the operation of its "Restore" program to sell used donated building products in a retail environment.

-Habitat leases 10,000 square feet of space in Waterford, Connecticut.
-The term of the lease was for three years commencing February 1, 2013, and required annual rent payments of \$75,000.
-Habitat has four options for additional terms of three years each.
-Annual rent for each of the three-year option periods are as follows: \$76,500 February 1, 2016 to January 31, 2019; \$78,400 February 1, 2019 to January 31, 2022; \$80,400 February 1, 2022 to January 31, 2025; \$82,400 February 1, 2025 to January 31, 2028.
-Habitat has exercised the option for the period February 1, 2022 to January 31, 2025.
+HFHECT leases 10,000 square feet of space in Waterford, Connecticut.
+The initial term of the lease was for three years commencing February 1, 2013 and allows for four options for additional terms of three years each, of which HFHECT has exercised the first three.
+The current lease term is February 1, 2022 to January 31, 2025 at an annual rent of \$82,400.
+HFHECT is not anticipating exercising the final lease option.

-Habitat leases space for an additional store located in Plainfield, Connecticut for the Eastern Windham County ReStore.
-The term of the lease is for three years commencing October 1, 2013, and required annual rent payments of \$48,924, plus reimbursement for sewer, water and property taxes through September 2016.
-Habitat has four options for additional terms of three years each.
-Annual rent for each of the three-year option periods are as follows: \$55,080 October 1, 2016 to September 30, 2019; \$56,184 October 1, 2019 to September 30, 2022; \$57,312 October 1, 2022 to September 30, 2025; \$58,452 October 1, 2025 to September 30, 2028.
-Habitat has exercised the option for the period October 1, 2019 to September 30, 2022.
-As of the date of the financial statements, Habitat has not exercised the next three-year option and is presently leasing the facility on a month-to-month basis.
+HFHECT leases space for an additional store located in Plainfield, Connecticut for the Eastern Windham County ReStore.
+The initial term of the lease was for three years commencing October 1, 2013, with a minimum rent plus reimbursement for sewer, water and property taxes.
+The lease has four options for additional terms of three years each, of which HFHECT exercised the first two.
+Annual minimum rent for the second three-year option from October 1, 2019 to September 30, 2022 was \$57,312.
+HFHECT did not exercised the next three-year option and is presently leasing the facility on a month-to-month basis at \$5,852 per month while looking for a new location.